 Results

-A beer with complex malt profile, fruity esters, and slight sweetness.
+Ultimately, this process produces a beer with a complex malt profile, fruity esters, and a slight sweetness.

 Batch size | 19 L / 5 gallon |